-Once a demand has been made and/or suit has been filed, a thorough investigation of the case is undertaken.
+Once a demand has been made and/or suit has been filed, a comprehensive investigation of the case is undertaken.
 If a lawsuit has been filed, this investigation will include a more formal process, including the exchange of "written discovery" (questions which will be answered by both parties to the litigation, under oath).
 Of course, a review of all pertinent dental and medical records will be necessary.
-Eventually, if the lawsuit continues, oral depositions will be taken of all parties and witnesses, including prior and subsequent care providers.
+Eventually, if the lawsuit continues, oral depositions will be taken of all parties and witnesses.